S-Ex1t/CTF/2018/CSAW CTF 2018/whyOS/README.md

 I assumed this was the format for the log entry where the flag was hiding.
 Based on the snippet of code above, I was able to tell the flag was in the last part of the log entry.
 After getting the hint: `the flag is literally a hex string`, I was able to narrow down my search results by a ton.
 In order to narrow down the initial search results even more, I assumed the flag was at least 32 characters long.

 I felt this was enough to at least get me started, so I began a search with the following assumptions:
-- The flag is in the last part of the log entry
+- The flag is in the last field of a log entry with four fields
 - The flag is a hex string of 32 characters or more

 Using this criteria, I wrote a quick python script to filter through the entries: